B-a-l-aj-i/YOUTUBE-CLONE/README.md

-YOUTUBE-CLONE:-its not completely cloned just a single page of youtube,its the first ever static website i created
+YOUTUBE-CLONE:-its not completely cloned just a single page of youtube is cloned ,its the first ever static website i created